 - Dry cough: This is a cough that does not produce phlegm.

 - Nocturnal cough: This is cough that only occurs at night.

 - Hemoptysis: This means coughing up blood or blood stained mucus from the lungs.

 The following are some common causes of an acute cough.

 During the current pandemic, a person may be concerned that a dry cough is a symptom of COVID-19.
 This is the disease caused by the novel coronavirus SARS-CoV-2.

 - shortness of breath

 Most people who contract SARS-CoV-2 will develop mild symptoms.
 However, some may develop severe and even life threatening symptoms.
-The Centers for Disease Control and Prevention (CDC) advise that people seek emergency medical treatment if they develop any of the following symptoms:
+The

 - difficulty breathing